 As Nameberry reported, Mia became popular after the celebrity of

 actress Mia Farrow, who was actually born Maria.
 Its vowel sounds are mild, soothing, and feminine, the site noted.
 Boy's name Benjamin, on the other hand, is Biblical and popular since forever, wrote Nameberry — in fact, number six on 2017's list goes all the way back to the Book of Genesis.
 7 Charlotte & Mason

-8. Amelia & Elijah
+"worker in stone."
+8 Amelia & Elijah

 meaning "to work."
 But it's not just a workaday name.
-For me, Amelia also calls up meadows and flowers — or maybe I'm just thinking of that book, Amelia Bedelia.
+For me, Amelia also calls up meadows and flowers — or maybe I'm just thinking of that book, .
+Amelia Bedelia

 Biblical boy's name, reported Oh Baby Names, and it means "Yahweh is God."
 It's also extremely fun to say, and has a unique sound pattern on this list.
 9 Evelyn & Oliver

 Hello, Evelyn!
 I'm excited to see you here.
 It's the first time the classy name has cracked

 And you, Oliver, of please-sir-I-want-some-more fame.
 I truly can't think of a more charming boy's name.

-10. Abigail & Jacob
+10 Abigail & Jacob

 the current first lady, reported the Orlando Sentinel.
 But why not name your baby after a first lady from days gone by, instead?
 Abigail Adams was the wife of President John Adams.

 most popular boy's name for many years before Noah knocked it down a peg, reported Today.
 Don't worry.
 It hasn't lost any of its classic appeal.